Welshie-Sec/HackTheBox/Retired Sherlocks/CrownJewel-1/CrownJewel1.md

 # CrownJewel-1
 ## Exec Summary
-CrownJewel-1 is the first sherlock I'm doing.
+CrownJewel-1 is the first sherlock I'm doing a writeup for.
 It is a DFIR scenario tracking events and files of a compromised domain controller.
 It's fairly straightforward and doesn't require anything outside of normal Windows usage.
 ### Stats
 * Diffculty: Very Easy
 * ~Duration to Complete: Short